 Once we managed to get into a cab and gave the address of our hotel to the polite driver, he started to make us the ABC introduction questions: ”where are you from, what are you doing this far, how long you will stay…?”

-We were barely giving half answers, being speechless looking outside and not being able to digest so much in that short period of time.
+We were barely giving half answers, being speechless looking outside and not being able to digest.
+There was so much in such short period of time.

-I cannot say if it was the biggest or not, but the row of rustic, half destroyed houses and abandoned buildings was not ending for as much as my sight could reach.
-What I was seeing behind the road we were passing on, was beyond my imagination, hundred times truer than any Hollywood film about India.
+I cannot say if it was the biggest or not.
+However the row of rustic, half destroyed houses and abandoned buildings was not ending.
+For as much as my sight could reach there was building.
+What I was seeing behind the road we were passing on, was beyond my imagination.
+Hundred times truer than any Hollywood film about India.